rreed/aoc-2024/notes.typ

 This one was really fun to do, but I found the problem description annoyingly ambiguous.
 It was unclear to me when "the secret number" meant "the thing you just calculated" and when it did not.
 I interpreted "the given number" to mean "the original input" and thus all of my math was wrong.
 I basically only ended up solving this by just...trying different things that the words *might* mean until I got something that lined up with the examples, and then that just cleanly solved part one.

 Other than that bit of linguistic annoyance, this one was fun~

+= LAN Party

+I really want to go to a reindeer LAN party.

+Part two of this is just outright NP-complete (it's the [Longest Path Problem](https://en.wikipedia.org/wiki/Longest_path_problem)) so there has to be something "nice" about the input.
+I solved this before reading [this](https://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) and now I wish I hadn't.
+But hey, it's nice to know that a nice algorithm exists!

+= Crossed Wires

+~~Man, what a good furry comic.~~

+Part one's straightforward.
+Part two is...not, but the inputs follow some basic rules, and I ended up just slamming all of those into a for_each and crossing my fingers that I'd end up with exactly eight nodes in the output, which I did.
+I have noooooo idea if this works on all inputs!
+Whee!